 Some such credentials are offered by the International Information Systems Security Certification Consortium (ISC2), a leading accreditation organization for information security professionals.
 Other options include the CompTIA Security+ and Network+ certifications.

 Information security specialists create and execute security applications to maintain network security and safety.
 They accomplish this by setting up firewalls to prevent hacking and computer virus attacks, as well as initiating password protocols to control user access.
 An individual in this position must be able to perceive security threats and take all precautions to prevent and eliminate them.

 Individuals who have acquired expertise in this field often seek promotion to supervisory and management-level positions.
 They also might transfer into related fields or pursue work as independent computer security consultants.

 Job Outlook and Salary

 According to the U.S. Bureau of Labor Statistics (BLS), employment growth for information security specialists was projected to be favorable.
-Overall employment in this field was expected to increase 18% from 2014-2024, which is faster than average.
+Overall employment in this field was expected to increase 32% from 2018-2028, which is much faster than average.
 The rising problems of cyber-attacks will likely increase the demand for information security specialists.
 Additionally, reliance on the Internet, including its use to transmit sensitive data, could improve opportunities for individuals in this occupation.
-The average salary among information security analysts was $93,250 in 2015, per the BLS.
+The average salary among information security analysts was $102,470 in 2018, per the BLS.

 Employers generally require information security specialist candidates to hold bachelor's degrees in fields related to computer sciences or information security.
 Beyond education, professionals may need to be certified in the use of specific technology, programming, and/or professional information security practices.
 Demand for these professionals will remain high, per the BLS, as the majority of our data is stored digitally, which requires employing more information security specialists to keep it safe.